-8.4 Use of T1 and T2 Timers16
+8.4 Use of T1 and T2 Timers20

 The eRouter MUST initiate the lease renewal process when timer eRouter-T1 expires.
 The eRouter MUST initiate the lease rebinding process when timer eRouter-T2 expires.
 Timers eRouter-T1 and eRouter-T2 are called T1 and T2, respectively, in the DHCP specifications.
 If the DHCP server sends a value for eRouter-T1 to the eRouter in a DHCP message option, the eRouter MUST use that value.
 If the DHCP server does not send a value for eRouter-T1, the CM MUST set eRouter-T1 to 0.5 times the duration of the lease [RFC 3315].
 If the DHCP server sends a value for eRouter-T2 to the eRouter in DHCP message options, the eRouter MUST use that value.
-If the DHCP server does not send a value for eRouter-T2, the eRouter MUST set eRouter-T2 to 0.875 times the duration of the lease [RFC 3315].
+If the DHCP server sends a value for eRouter-T2 to the eRouter in DHCP message options, the eRouter MUST use that value.
+If the DHCP server sends a value for eRouter-T2 to the eRouter in DHCP message options, the eRouter MUST use that value.
+If the DHCP server sends a value for eRouter-T2 to the eRouter in DHCP message options, the eRouter MUST use that value.